feast-dev/feast/README.md

 ## Overview

 Feast (Feature Store) is an operational data system for managing and serving machine learning features to models in production.
-Please see our [documentation](https://docs.feast.dev/) for the motivation behind the project.
+Please see our [documentation](https://docs.feast.dev/) for more information about the project.

 ![](docs/.gitbook/assets/feast-architecture-diagrams.svg)